 For the children ought not to lay up for the parents,

 The use of a metaphor of parents caring for their children is how Paul approached the Corinthians.
 It is the natural way people with responsibility care for those they lead.
 Children do not tend the parents when they are young.
 That would be unusual.
-The noun for “lay up” is the same as our English word thesaurus, a treasury of words, which means that children would provide for their parents.
+The noun for “lay up” is the same as our English word thesaurus, a treasury of words, which means that parents would provide for their children.

 but the parents for the children.